-For the 2018-2019 school year, C. A. Weis Elementary School was among the 300 lowest-performing elementary schools in We started by reviewing extant data and the state of Florida (Florida Department other information from various govern- of Education, 2019).
-Low student achievement sources (e.g., Census Bureau).
-These ment, especially among impoverished and data can help with building a preliminary minority students, was a primary motivaunderstanding of background and context tion for the efforts that led to initiating a but are incomplete/insufficient for getting community partnership school within the standing of needs posed by nonacademic barriers to effective teaching and learning is essential to the success of the proposed community partnership school.
+For the 2018-2019 school year, C. A. Weis Elementary School was among the 300 lowest-performing elementary schools in standing of needs posed by nonacademic barriers to effective teaching and learning is essential to the success of the proposed community partnership school.
 We approached the work of identifying needs and barriers through the framework of an asset-based community development model.
 In short, we wanted to identify the assets that are present in the community,